PolusAI/filepattern/README.md

 ## Build and Install
-Alternatively, Filepattern can either be build inside a `conda` environment or independently outside of it directly from the source.
+Alternatively, ``filepattern`` can either be build inside a `conda` environment or independently outside of it directly from the source.

 ### __Inside Conda__
-Filepattern uses a CMake build system.
+``filepattern`` uses a CMake build system.
-Below is an example of how to build Filepattern Python package inside a `conda` environment on Linux.
+Below is an example of how to build ``filepattern`` Python package inside a `conda` environment on Linux.

 ```bash
 git clone https://github.com/PolusAI/filepattern.git